Welcome to the beginning of a 7 part series about how to start your own bar, restaurant, or nightclub business in Japan.

 Congratulations on taking the first steps toward opening a business in Japan!

-We will provide you with access to legal documents you must complete and information about how to file them, as well as give you some industry-specific information and tips on how to open and run your new business successfully.
+I will provide you with access to legal documents you must complete and information about how to file them, as well as give you some industry-specific information and tips on how to open and run your new business successfully.

 Each lesson in this course will cover a different topic area for opening a successful restaurant, bar, or nightclub in Japan.